 An analysis of FY2017 annual report of Maithan Alloys, page 105, will indicate that it has increased investments in its subsidiary Anjaney Minerals Ltd by about ₹3 cr, which is the amount of the cash infused by Maithan into Anjaney.

-An investor would notice from our discussion above that listed companies do not disclose detailed financial position of their unlisted subsidiaries in the annual report.
-Therefore, to find out the utilization of cash/investments made by the subsidiary companies, an investor needs to resort to comparison of standalone vs consolidated financials.
+An investor would notice from our discussion above that listed companies do not disclose the detailed financial position of their unlisted subsidiaries in the annual report.
+Therefore, to find out the utilization of cash/investments made by the subsidiary companies, an investor needs to resort to a comparison of standalone vs consolidated financials.

-In case of Maithan Alloys, upon comparison of standalone vs consolidated financials, an investor gets to know that probably Anjaney has used the cash it got from Maithan Alloys to acquire leasehold rights on the land.
+In case of Maithan Alloys, upon a comparison of standalone vs consolidated financials, an investor gets to know that probably Anjaney has used the cash it got from Maithan Alloys to acquire leasehold rights on the land.